valentinkononov/cv/index.md

 ### Projects and Case Studies

+Stems - **lowkey remixing app** -
+March 2023 - current time, Portugal

+Started as part time consultant to support backend and improve infrastructure, I transformed this role into a full time job to build complex backend in GOlang, create and maintain audio data processing using AWS infrastructure and GCP Cuda environment.
+My primary role is backend code implementation and technical management of the project.

+The project goal is to create an app for making music remixes, even though if you don't have related musical experience.
+Apart from the normal data storage and CRUD operations with the database, Backend provides audio processing like split mix track from the uploaded video into 4 stems for separate handling, gathering audio analysis info like beats per minute etc, working with ffmpeg and other tooling to prepare video and audio and other related processing.
+The main challenge is to make most of the processing in near to real-time mode.

+The infrastructure of the project is mostly implemented in AWS as ECS cluster with RDS cluster based on Postgresql Engine, used infrastructure as a code approach and full-scale CI/CD.
+Deployment happens using GitHub actions including database migration scripts.
+AWS contains most of the project including push notifications with delivery checks, file caching, background data processing, and so on.

+Google infrastructure is used to utilize Cuda environment and GPU computations for various analysis and AI tasks.

+Apart from the performance, the bigger challenge of this project is using of the new tools, testing and integrating various open-source tools and libraries.
+My personal goal here is to make the decision for the new tooling weighted and serving a purpose so that the team spends minimal time on tooling change and maximum time on business goals.

+**Stack**: React Native with Typescript, GOlang, GQL, PostgreSQL, AWS and GCP, S3, SNS, Cloudformation for AWS infrastructure, Kubernetis cluster in GCP, ffmpeg, Python for running ffmpeg commands and background processing ...

 Unity - **Advertising Suggestions Project** -
-October 2021 - current time, Helsinki
+October 2021 - September 2024, Helsinki, Finland

-Full stack project to implement data pipelines, api and React components and pages with Javascript as part of the huge customer facing dashboard.
+Full stack project to implement data pipelines, API and React components with Javascript as part of the huge customer facing dashboard.
 Aim of the project is to help clients select better settings for the advertising campaigns and gain more installs or views.

-Backend part consists from several micro-services written in GOlang, which queries data from BigQuery and provide it to the dashboard or to the API clients.
+Backend part consists from several micro-services written in GOlang, which fetchs data from BigQuery and provide it to the dashboard or to the API clients.
 Data pipelines are implemented using Cloud Functions and Scheduled Queries.

 Data infrastructure is pretty diverse, consisted of GCP Big Query Tables, Kafka topics and other external sources as Druid.

 All infrastructure is managed by terraform configuration, so that it can be consistent and trackable.
 Team is responsible to manage own infrastructure.

-I have Special feelings to the Dataflow project, which was quite new to the company stack.
-I have implemented it using Python (usually GCP dataflows are written in Java).

-My role on the project is to develop components, create TDD (technical documents with architecture planning), work with the team, mentor some team members, participate in planning sessions, testing sessions and wide communications with other teams.
+My role on the project was to develop components, create TDD (technical documents with architecture planning), work with the team, mentor some team members, participate in planning sessions, testing sessions and wide communications with other teams.

+Apart from that, I participated in Reporting project, which goal was to migrate reporting tool to the new design and implement gathering data from new APIs.

+The biggest achievement I gained through 3 years of working at Unity is promoting Typescript (instead of Javascript) as a primary language for the big react js repository, which was used by 400 developers on daily basis.
+I worked on this project alongside with my main work almost a year.

 ----